 Tango: Historical and Cultural Impacts

 Today, Buenos Aires is home to one-third of Argentina's 45 million people.
-But in the early 19th century Buenos Aires was just a small town populated by Spanish colonists, indigenous South Americans, and black slaves.
+However, in the early 19th century, Buenos Aires was just a small town populated by Spanish colonists, indigenous South Americans, and Black slaves.
 In May 1810, inspired by the French Revolution, the Argentine people rebelled against Spanish rule and proclaimed independence.
-The new government made a conscious decision to change the demographic composition through immigration from Spain, Italy and other parts of Europe.
-By the end of the 19th century, the original population of Buenos Aires was completely swamped by European immigrants.
-While tango has its African roots, the main inventors of tango were the European immigrants of the late 19th and early 20th centuries who came to participate in the construction of the modern city of Buenos Aires.
+The new government made a conscious decision to change the demographic composition through immigration from Spain, Italy, and other parts of Europe.
+By the end of the 19th century, the original population of Buenos Aires had been completely overwhelmed by European immigrants.
+While tango has African roots, the primary inventors of tango were European immigrants of the late 19th and early 20th centuries, who came to participate in the construction of modern Buenos Aires.

-The fact that tango was created mainly by the immigrants is significant.
-Far away from home, disproportional in gender, and facing difficult life, the immigrants were the most nostalgic people.
-They came to the milonga to dance the loneliness, homesickness, nostalgia and grief in them, to find a shoulder to rely on, to quench their thirst for love, and to touch and be touched by someone of the opposite sex.
-Tango is their refuge.
-The intimate, soulful, sensual and comforting nature of tango reflects and serves their deep, inward, human needs.
-That's why tango is danced in close embrace wherein the dancers lean into each other, chest against chest, and face touches face.
-Via such intimate physical contact they communicate through dance the feelings stirred by the music.
+The fact that tango was created primarily by immigrants is significant.
+Far from home, disproportionately male, and facing difficult lives, the immigrants were deeply nostalgic.
+They came to the milonga to dance away their loneliness, homesickness, nostalgia, and grief, to find a shoulder to lean on, to quench their thirst for love, and to touch and be touched by someone of the opposite sex.
+Tango was their refuge.
+The intimate, soulful, sensual, and comforting nature of tango reflects and serves these deep, inward human needs.
+That is why tango is danced in a close embrace, with dancers leaning into each other, chest to chest, and face touching face.
+Through such intimate physical contact, they communicate their emotions, stirred by the music, through the dance.
 Like the dance itself, tango music is created to express nostalgic feelings.
-Its rhythm is masculine - robust, sharp, and rigid, and its melody is feminine - soft, moody, and beauful.
-The two opposite moods intertwine and respond to each other, reflecting the man and woman in the dance (see The Characteristics of Classic Tango).
+Its rhythm is masculine—robust, sharp, and rigid—while its melody is feminine—soft, moody, and beautiful.
+These contrasting moods intertwine and respond to each other, reflecting the dynamic between the man and woman in the dance (see The Characteristics of Classic Tango).

-Tango reached its maturity and dominated the culture of Buenos Aires between 1935 and 1955.
-This period is known as tango's Golden Age.
-Following this Golden Age was almost three decades of the Dark Age during which tango disappeared.
-In 1955 a military coup ousted Juan Domingo Peron, the democratically elected president.
-Peron and his wife Eva Peron had actively supported tango.
-The dancers aligned with them were suspicious to the anti-Peronist juntas, who created a climate to discourage tango.
-Curfews were enforced and pedestrians were stopped by the military police for interrogation.
-Many were arrested or simply disappeared for their links to the old regime.
-Consequently, people stopped dancing socially and tango went underground.
-Tango music produced in the Dark Age was mainly for listening and not dancing.
-The revival of tango started after the restoration of democracy in 1983.
-Since then tango has regained worldwide popularity and is now danced in most countries in the world and most cities in Europe and North America.
+Tango reached its maturity and dominated the culture of Buenos Aires between 1935 and 1955, a period known as tango's Golden Age.
+The Golden Age was followed by nearly three decades of the Dark Age, during which tango virtually disappeared.
+In 1955, a military coup ousted Juan Domingo Perón, the democratically elected president.
+Perón and his wife Eva Perón had actively supported tango.
+Dancers aligned with their government were viewed with suspicion by the anti-Peronist juntas, who created an environment hostile to tango.
+Curfews were enforced, and pedestrians were interrogated by military police.
+Many were arrested or simply disappeared due to their links to the old regime.
+As a result, people stopped dancing socially, and tango went underground.
+Tango music produced during the Dark Age was primarily for listening, not dancing.
+The revival of tango began with the restoration of democracy in 1983.
+Since then, tango has regained worldwide popularity and is now danced in most countries and cities across Europe and North America.

 As one BBC commentator remarked, “Tango contains a secret about the yearning between men and women.”
-In many cultures, intimacy between the opposite sexes is considered sexual and therefore taboo.
-In those cultures men and women are not supposed to have intimate contact unless they want to have sex.
-But Argentine tango represents a different perspective or culture that endorses innocent intimacy.
-The Argentinians, due to their immigtant status and a largely Spanish and Italian background, are a closely-knit community, and tango is a product of their cultural heritage.
-The triumph of tango, after all, is the triumph of its idea, which views non-sexual intimacy as human, decent, healthy, and beautiful.
+In many cultures, intimacy between the sexes is considered inherently sexual and therefore taboo.
+In these societies, men and women are not expected to have physical contact unless they intend to pursue a sexual relationship.
+Argentine tango, however, represents a different perspective—a culture that embraces innocent intimacy.
+Due to their immigrant status and a largely Spanish and Italian heritage, Argentinians form a closely-knit community, and tango reflects their cultural values.
+The triumph of tango lies in its idea: that non-sexual intimacy can be decent, human, healthy, and beautiful.

-But, the triumph of this idea did not come without a price.
-Many things have changed after the Golden Age.
-The tradition has been suspended for almost thirty years.
-The immigrants have settled down.
-The gender balance has regained.
-Many old dancers have died.
-The entire young generation did not know how to dance tango.
-The only tango survived the Dark Age was the stage tango.
-As a result, the revival of tango was led by a group of stage performers, who in 1983-1984 brought their show, Tango Argentino, to Europe and North America, where they ignited an enthusiasm for learning their style of tango - tango fantasia, which is different from the tango danced in the Golden Age.
+However, this triumph did not come without a price.
+Many things changed after the Golden Age.
+The immigrant population settled, gender imbalances stabilized, and many old dancers passed away.
+An entire generation grew up without knowing how to dance tango.
+The only form of tango that survived the Dark Age was stage tango.
+As a result, the revival of tango was led by stage performers who, in 1983-1984, brought their show, Tango Argentino, to Europe and North America, sparking enthusiasm for their style of tango—tango fantasia, which differs from the social tango danced during the Golden Age.

-The tango danced in the Golden Age is tango de salon, or social tango.
-It is a popular dance suited to the tastes, needs and abilities of ordinary people.
-It is danced on a crowded dance floor for pleasure and not on stage for show.
-It is an intimate, feeling-oriented and improvised dance, typically danced in close embrace with considerable physical contact between the partners.
-Its steps are simple and compact, allowing the dancers to focus inwardly on the emotions stirred by music and the feelings of the two connected bodies moving in sync with music.
-It is administered by the milonga codes.
-Dancing tango de salon is a chummy, soulful and personal experience.
-What matters is how it feels and not how it looks.
+The tango danced in the Golden Age is known as tango de salón, or social tango.
+It is a popular dance, suited to the tastes, needs, and abilities of ordinary people.
+Danced on crowded floors for personal enjoyment rather than performance, social tango is intimate, feeling-oriented, and improvisational.
+It is typically danced in a close embrace, with significant physical contact between partners.
+Its simple, compact steps allow dancers to focus inwardly on the emotions evoked by the music and the sensations of two connected bodies moving in sync.
+Governed by milonga codes, social tango offers a warm, soulful, and deeply personal experience.
+What matters is how it feels, not how it looks.

-Without the same cultural background, Europeans and Americans were more interested in tango fantasia than tango de salon.
-They didn't have an exploded immigrant population crowding in a new city under construction.
-They didn’t suffer the hardships, homesickness and nostalgia of the immigrants.
-They didn't experience a severe gender imbalance (see The Chivalry of the Milongueros).
-Their dance floors were not crowded, and their cultures did not endorse innocent nonsexual intimacy.
-On top of that, their teachers were the stage performers from Argentina.
-Before long, tango fantasia became a fashion in Europe and North America.
+Lacking the same cultural context, Europeans and Americans were more captivated by tango fantasia than tango de salón.
+They did not experience an immigrant influx in a newly built city, nor did they endure the same hardships, homesickness, or gender imbalances (see The Chivalry of the Milongueros).
+Their dance floors were less crowded, and their cultures did not endorse innocent, nonsexual intimacy.
+Furthermore, their instructors were stage performers from Argentina.
+Inevitably, tango fantasia became the prevailing style in Europe and North America.

-Despite that, the tango fervor abroad rekindled the pride of the Argentinians for their traditional dance.
-Milongas were reopened.
-Porteños returned to the dance floor.
-Tango clubs and bars were packed again.
-Tango music, tango fashion and tango tourism flourished.
-Buenos Aires once over became the Mecca of tango, where dancers from around the world came to dance tango with the locals.
-But foreigners quickly discovered that the tango they have learned at home is not the same tango danced in Buenos Aires.
+Even so, the renewed global interest in tango reignited the pride of Argentinians for their traditional dance.
+Milongas were reopened, porteños returned to the dance floor, and tango clubs and bars once again thrived.
+Tango music, fashion, and tourism flourished.
+Buenos Aires reclaimed its status as the Mecca of tango, attracting dancers worldwide eager to experience tango alongside locals.
+However, visitors quickly realized that the tango they had learned at home was not the same as the tango danced in Buenos Aires.

 Here is an example of the tango danced in the milongas of Buenos Aires.